 This is James setting up his camera trap.

-A problem is that one can not mention peanut butter without attracting. . .well have a look below.
+A problem is that one can not mention peanut butter without attracting. . .well have another look .
 (There were two mommas this Summer, one with four babies, the other with three.
 Incidentally, the mothers have six nipples.
 And, brace yourself, the female Opossums–thirteen.)

 I developed an attractant that proved even better than peanut butter.
 Peanut butter and Jelly.